-The 51st (Free) State is a project generated at Stateville Prison where over the last year research and discussions have centered around a nation of incarcerated people.
-The prison population in the U.S. is, indeed, the size of and uses the resources of some nation states.
-The struggle, pain, joy, hope, creativity, intellect and vision of the 2.2 million people incarcerated in the U.S. also reflect that of any other nation of people.
-The 51st (Free) State is a body of work that includes emblems, song, choreography, graphic narrative and stage sets that connects thousands of people incarcerated across the nation through a spatial-political imaginary.
-Far from being disposable, this community is one with a certain kind of sovereignty, where making a speculative state of freedom is a means to achieve a corporeal state of freedom.
+The 51st (Free) State is a project generated at Stateville Prison, where over the last year research and discussions have centered around the idea of a nation of incarcerated people.
+The prison population in the U.S. is, indeed, the size of some nation states.
+The struggles, pains, joys, hopes, creativity, intellect, and vision of the 2.2 million people incarcerated in the U.S. also reflect that of other nations of people.
+The 51st (Free) State is a body of work that includes emblems, songs, choreography, graphic narratives, and stage sets to connect the thousands of people incarcerated across the nation through a spatio-political imaginary.
+Far from being disposable, this community is one with a certain kind of sovereignty, and constructing a speculative state of freedom is a means to achieve a corporeal state of freedom.

-The work in this project include a performance featuring, dance, music and texts that will be projected throughout the city in the spring of 2021.
+The work in this project includes a performance featuring dance, music, and texts that will be projected throughout the city in the spring of 2021.
 In addition, exhibitions of the emblems and other works are on-going.